Aft1n/SMTPHook-Golang/README.md

 # SMTPHook

 SMTPHook is a modular and containerized platform to receive, parse, and forward emails to webhooks.
-It is written entirely in Go, uses Podman (or Docker), and is ready with systemd and logrotate support.
+It is written entirely in Go, uses Podman (or Docker) and is ready with systemd and logrotate support.

 ---